alimirakim/persistamp/README.md

 # Persistamp 🐢
-## A Motivational 'Good Habits' Positivity App
+## A Motivational 'Good Activities' Positivity App

 **TOC**
 [About](#about-persistamp) ● [Features](#features) ● [How It Works](#how-it-works) ● [Installation](#installation) ● [Development](#development) ● [Contact Us](#contact-us)

 **This 'productivity-positivity' app**
-**promotes good habits with positive reinforcement! 🌱**
+**promotes good activities with positive reinforcement! 🌱**
-Create and keep track of your good habits. 🖍️
+Create and keep track of your good activities. 🖍️
-Analyze habit trends over time. 💯
+Analyze activity trends over time. 💯
 Stay motivated by creating rewards in a reward shop. 🎁
-Earn points by keeping up good habits. 💎
+Earn points by keeping up good activities. 💎
 Redeem those hard-won points on rewards! 🧾
 <!-- 🎀🌻🌷🌼   -->